-However, while it is in your interests to complete the activities on time to keep up in this class, I understand if you are not able to complete or submit every assignment by the specified due date or time.
+While it is in your interests to complete the activities on time to keep up in this class, I understand if you are not able to complete or submit every assignment by the specified due date or time.
 Therefore, there is a no-questions-asked 48-hour grace period for your written assignments, worksheets, and presentation reviews.
 This provides you with an extra 48 hours (if needed) to complete your work.
+You do not need to let me know if you plan on using the grace period.
+This is designed to give you flexibility to finish up any remaining work and you do not need to notify me - just make sure you submit your work within 48 hours of the deadline if you plan on using this.